DSLituiev/lab-keras-r/running-docker-containers.md

 # Introduction
-To train neural networks, we need to install a large amount of packages and software, including Keras, TensorFlow, etc. To make setup easier, we have pre-installed these packages and software in a **Docker container**.
+To train neural networks, we need to install a large amount of packages and software, including Rstudio, Keras, TensorFlow, etc. To make setup easier, we have pre-installed these packages and software in a **Docker container**.

 Containers are encapsulated virtual machines that can be run locally (i.e. on your laptop) or remotely (using cloud services or another machine such as UCSF's Wynton cluster).

 Training neural nets is faster on machines with graphic processing units (GPUs), which most laptops don't have.
 Another advantage of Docker containers is that they allow you to easily switch between different machines without reinstalling packages everytime.

-We will be training neural networks in Docker containers **both locally on your laptop and in the cloud using GPU compute instances**; for the purpose of this class, we have obtained some free cloud services credits from Neuromation.
+We will be training neural networks in Docker containers **both locally on your laptop and in the cloud using GPU compute instances**; for the purpose of this class, we have obtained some free cloud services credits from [Neuromation](https://neu.ro).
 After this class, you may want to look into UCSF's Wynton cluster, GPU compute instances from Google Cloud or Amazon Web Services, etc.

 ### Glossary:
 - image -- a snapshot of a container that can be stored, transferred, reused.